Building, Plumbing and Heating Supplies

 Step 5: Time to get out the fence paint

-Good quality fence paint will also protect your fence panels and posts for 5 years, making a tin or two a good investment.
+Good quality fence paint will also protect your fence panels and posts against the elements, making a tin or two a good investment.

-It adds colour and weather protection to your posts and fences in just one coat, and includes a wax component for to repel water and UV protection to prevent colour fade.
+It adds a fresh pop of colour and weather protection to your posts and fences in just one coat, and includes a wax component for to repel water and UV protection to prevent colour fade.

 Fencing supplies to your door

 FREE delivery for fence panels, posts, Postcrete and fixings – everything you need for a fencing project is available within a 20 mile radius of one of our branches.
-We deliver Monday to Friday, between 8am and 5pm and within 5 working days from time of receiving your order.
+We deliver Monday to Friday, between 8am and 5pm and usually 2-3 working day lead time from time of order.